• Home

 Commision of Water Resource Management (CWRM) Streamflow

-In recent years, CWRM has installed additional stream gauges in West Maui to help determine flow, and in some areas, turbidity.
-This data will be made available online soon.
+In recent years, CWRM has installed additional stream gauges in West Maui (and beyond) to help determine flow, and in some areas, turbidity.
+This data is now available through this data portal.

-Mahalo for coordination funding support from the Harold K.L.
-Castle Foundation, the National Fish and Wildlife Foundation, NOAA Coral Reef Conservation Program, the DLNR Division of Aquatic Resources and the Environmental Protection Agency/Hawaii State Department of Health.
+Mahalo for coordination funding support from NOAA Coral Reef Conservation Program, the DLNR Division of Aquatic Resources and the Environmental Protection Agency/Hawaii State Department of Health and administrative support from the West Maui Soil & Water Conservation District.

 A portion of this Project has been jointly funded by the U.S. Environmental Protection Agency (“Agency”) or (“EPA”) under Section 319(h) of the Clean Water Act, and the Hawai‘i State Department of Health, Clean Water Branch.
 Although the information in this website has been funded in part by a Federal Grant to the Hawai‘i State Department of Health, it may not necessarily reflect the views of the Agency and the Hawai‘i State Department of Health and no official endorsement should be inferred.
 This is true of all funding sources.